Bennykillua/Getting-started-in-Technical-Writing/README.md

 # Getting Started in Technical Writing

-A compilation of resources for anyone who wants to get started in technical writing.
+A compilation of resources for anyone who wants to get started or learn more about technical writing.

 ## Contributors